Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ```
 The `isTransformableMimetype` method allows ACS to determine whether
 this transformer is applicable for a given transform request.
-When migrating a legacy transformer to a T-Engine, this method is no longer
+When migrating a Legacy Transformer to a T-Engine, this method is no longer
 needed.

 **How to migrate:**